Could you open your home to foster cats and kittens?

 Ollie will need access to a secure back garden through a cat flap or door.
 He is known to guard the house and get into cat fights so will need an area away from lots of local cats if possible.

-Ollie is a gentle giant who would love to live in a home with access to a garden and plenty of snuggly, cosy spots inside the house!
-He will need time to trust his humans, but once he does he adores fuss and even the occasional lap – as long as it’s on his own terms.
-He particularly likes a shoulder scratch and to social eat with you near by.
+Looking for a gorgeous and very loving cuddle monster?
+How about a lap warmer for the winter months?
+Ollie is your guy!
+He is a gentle giant who would love to live in a home with access to a garden and plenty of snuggly, cosy spots inside the house!
+He will need time to trust his humans, but once he does he adores fuss and will actively seek out any lap he can fall asleep on.
+He particularly likes a face and shoulder massage and to social eat with you near by.
+Ollie has also shown to have a very gentle playful side too in between his nap sessions, by playing with a range of toys and scratching posts.

 Will need time to settle into his home with plenty of hiding spaces with comfy blankets.